 - Exercise helps reduce inflammation, brings blood flow to the digestive organs and can be used to manage stress.
 Try to exercise daily for at least 30–60 minutes.

-- High amounts of stress can lower HCL levels, so do your best to keep stress levels under control.
+- High amounts of stress can lower hydrochloric acid levels, so do your best to keep stress levels under control.
 Try activities like yoga, meditation, movement/exercise, journaling, using essential oils, acupuncture, massage and deep breathing exercises.

 - Get enough sleep, about seven to eight hours or more per night.
 Sleep deprivation can increase stress hormones, lead to cravings for unhealthy foods and worsen most digestive issues.